Ensign College Search

 The time will soon come when you’ll graduate from being a student to a working professional.
 This is a significant transition, and one you should prepare for with diligence and enthusiasm.
 If there’s one thing we can’t stress enough for those seeking success—it’s preparation.

 Graduating high school and stepping into the unknown of college is exhilarating…and can also be a bit nerve-wracking.
-But never more so than this year, when the uncertainties of the pandemic have brought online models of education and quickly shifting plans to the forefront.
+Especially as recent years have brought online models of education and quickly shifting plans to the forefront.*